abuturabofficial/w3-blog/content/post/google-dorking-demystified/index.md

 ![](google-dorking-demystified-2.webp)

-The `allinurl` operator search for pages with multiple words in the URL.
+The `allinurl:` operator search for pages with multiple words in the URL.

 ```
 allinurl:microsoft copilot
 ```

-It will include results, which contain both microsoft and copilot in their URL.
+It will include results, which contain both Microsoft and copilot in their URL.

 ### The `intitle:` and `allintitle` operators